powerpbx/astpp_vmailer/README.md

 ```
 #### Full

-To do a full simulation, including voicemail attachment, use the `test.txt` file,  replacing `To:` with your email address.
+To do a full simulation, including voicemail attachment, use the `test.txt` file,  replacing `To:` inside the file with your email address.
 The `test.txt` file is an actual email output captured from FreeSWITCH.
 ```
 printf '%b\n' "$(cat test.txt)"| runuser -u www-data -- /usr/bin/php /var/www/html/fs/lib/vmailer.php
 ```